-To protect and secure their property, landlords may consider installing security cameras as a way to deter break-ins, theft (not only inside the home but outside it as well, especially with the growing popularity of Amazon delivery), vandalism, and other illegal activities.
-In fact, installing security cameras for safety and preventative measures is as equally as beneficial to tenants, in case their property is ever damaged or stolen.
+To protect and secure their property, landlords should consider installing security cameras as a way to deter break-ins, theft (especially with the popularity of Amazon delivery), vandalism, and other illegal activities.
+In fact, installing cameras is equally beneficial to tenants, as it can prevent their property from being damaged or stolen.

-Depending on how your property (a home or apartment) building is set up, installing security cameras is regulated to specific areas.
-Security cameras can NOT be installed where tenants have a reasonable expectation of privacy, i.e., inside of the unit itself.
+Depending on how your property is set up, installing security cameras is regulated to specific areas.
+Cameras can NOT be installed where tenants have a reasonable expectation of privacy, i.e., inside the unit itself.
 However, if you own an apartment building or multi-unit property, common or public areas such as a building entryway, lobby, mailroom, hallway, elevator, or stairwell are generally okay.

 For the most part, security cameras installed outside the property, facing “public spaces” like sidewalks, parking lots, stairwells, and building entrances are okay.
 Make sure that cameras are not pointed towards any windows— including any neighbors!
-There are also areas that are illegal such as “places like the outdoor community bathroom, the changing rooms near the pool, and even the laundry room” (source).
-These spaces have a reasonable expectation of privacy and installing security cameras in them would violate that privacy and land you in legal trouble.
+There are also public spaces in which you cannot install cameras, such as an “outdoor community bathroom, the changing rooms near the pool, and even the laundry room” (source).
+These spaces have a reasonable expectation of privacy and installing security cameras in them would land you in legal trouble.

 One thing to consider is whether or not your video will also have an audio feed, which has to be in compliance with state audio recording laws and federal wiretapping laws.
 Audio recording laws are much more strict than video recording laws, so if you’re planning to use audio, be extra careful when setting up the cameras.
-Remember, tenants have the expectation of reasonable privacy so any audio that can be picked up while they are inside their unit is also illegal.
+Any audio that can be picked up while they are inside their unit is also illegal.

 Research and Consult

 Before installing security cameras, make sure you’re aware and knowledgable of any state and federal laws.
-You might also consider consulting a legal representative to be sure whatever security camera system you intend on installing and where will be located in compliance with local, state, and federal laws.
+Consult a legal representative to be sure whatever camera system you intend on installing and where will be located is in compliance with local, state, and federal laws.

 Should I Tell My Tenants I’m Installing Security Cameras?

 Good etiquette would be to discuss and inform your tenant of any plans to install security cameras and where you expect them to be located.
-Consider adding a note in the lease and be upfront about security cameras—often when viewing units, prospective tenants consider security cameras to be important safety measures that will protect or prevent their property from being stolen or damaged.
+Consider adding a note in the lease and be upfront about it—often when viewing units, prospective tenants consider security cameras to be important safety measures that can protect their property from being stolen or damaged.
 Often, landlords who install security cameras in front of their buildings, hallways, or parking lots will also post signs indicating that the area is under video surveillance (which can also help discourage theft, break-ins, vandalism).